civol/HDLRuby/README.md

   end
   ```

-Like any other Ruby method, methods defined in HDLRuby::High support variadic
+Like any other Ruby method, methods defined in HDLRuby support variadic
 arguments, named arguments and block arguments.
 For example, the following
 method can be used to connects a driver to multiple signals: